11 things to do when moving into a new house

 Set up all the utilities

-Aside from electricity, you’ll want to put the gas and water in your name.
-Be sure to also research the best Wi-Fi, phone and cable providers in your new neighborhood.
-When you find a provider you like, set up service for a few days before you move in.
-The last thing you want to face on moving day is no internet.
+Besides setting up your electricity, you’ll need to transfer the gas and water.
+Research the best Wi-Fi, phone and cable providers and set up those services to begin at least a day before you move in.
+The last thing you want on moving day is to have no internet.

 Get a new lock and keys

-Your new home may have only one set of keys, or there could be several pairs circulating among previous tenants and their loved ones, dog walkers and babysitters.
-It’s a great idea for you to start fresh with a new lock and keys for your new place so you can feel safe and secure.
+Your new home may have only one set of keys or several pairs from previous tenants, dog walkers and babysitters.
+It’s a smart idea to start fresh with new locks and keys so you can feel safe.

 Change your mailing address